LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 # What is a `ludumdare.com/compo` account?
 In 2017 the Ludum Dare event was moved to a brand new website, where everyone was required to create new accounts.
-If you participated before 2017, you have an account on the old website, but not necessarily one on the `ldjam.com` website.
+If you participated before 2017, you have an account on the old website, but not necessarily one on `ldjam.com`.

-We recommend checking for an activation email.
+If you are sure you have an account, we recommend checking for an activation email (described above).

+Alternatively, you can confirm if your user page exists (described below).

 # How can I check if an account exists?